sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 3. Multiple packages can be associated with the same namespace.
 4. A given package can be associated with only one namespace.
 5. A package can be associated with a namespace only during package creation (`force:package:create`) and cannot be changed, once associated.
 6. One of the known issues with namespaced unlocked packages is that the Apex in such a package is hidden (in installed orgs) and the experience associated with debug logs is sub-optimal (as info in debug logs are obfuscated).
 It is on the roadmap to fix this so that Apex in namespaced unlocked packages is visible in installed orgs, but the earliest that can happen is Summer '19.
-If this is a concern, please use no-namespace unlocked packages.
+Until we fix this, it is recommended that you use no-namespace unlocked packages.

 ([Back to the Table of Contents](#toc))